 Daily Words of God: The Incarnation | Excerpt 113

 March 21, 2021

-When God carries out His work, He comes not to engage in any building or movements; He comes to fulfill His ministry.
-Each time He becomes flesh, it is only to accomplish a stage of work and open up a new age.
-Now it is the Age of Kingdom, and man has entered into the exercise of the kingdom.
-This stage of work is not the work of man or for making man complete to a certain extent; it is to complete a part of God’s work.
-His work is not the work of man and not to make man complete to a certain degree before leaving earth; it is to fulfill His ministry in full and finish the work that He ought to do, which is to make proper arrangements for His work on earth, thereby becoming glorified.
-The work of the incarnate God is unlike that of those used by the Holy Spirit.
-When God does His work on earth, He is only concerned with the fulfillment of His ministry.
-As for all other matters unrelated to His ministry, He practically takes no part, even to the extent of turning a blind eye.
+When God carries out His work, He comes not to engage in any building or movements, but to fulfill His ministry.
+Each time He becomes flesh, it is only to accomplish a stage of work and to launch a new age.
+Now the Age of Kingdom has arrived, as has the training of the kingdom.
+This stage of work is not the work of man, and it is not to work man to a particular degree, but is only to complete a portion of God’s work.
+What He does is not the work of man, it is not to achieve a certain result in working man before leaving earth; it is to fulfill His ministry and finish the work that He ought to do, which is to make proper arrangements for His work on earth, and thereby gain glory.
+The work of the incarnate God is unlike that of the people used by the Holy Spirit.
+When God comes to do His work on earth, He is only concerned with the fulfillment of His ministry.
+As for all other matters unrelated to His ministry, He takes almost no part, even to the extent of turning a blind eye.
 He simply carries out the work that He ought to do, and least of all is He concerned about the work that man ought to do.
-The work He does is only that which is related to the age He is in and the ministry that He ought to fulfill, as if all other matters are not His responsibility.
-He does not furnish Himself with more basic knowledge on living as a man, and He does not learn more social skills or anything else that man understands.
-He shows no concern at all for all that man ought to be furnished with and simply does the work that is His duty.
-And so, as man sees it, the incarnate God is “deficient” in too much, even to the extent that He turns a blind eye to much that a man should have, and He does not have an understanding of such matters.
-Matters such as general knowledge of life, as well as principles of conduct and associating with others appear to be of no consequence to Him.
-Regardless, you cannot sense from the incarnate God the slightest bit of abnormal behavior.
-That is to say, His humanity only maintains His life as an ordinary man with the normal reasoning of His brain, giving Him the ability to discern between right and wrong.
-However, He is not furnished with anything else, all of which is for man (created beings) alone.
+The work He does is solely that which pertains to the age He is in and to the ministry that He ought to fulfill, as if all other matters lie outside His purview.
+He does not furnish Himself with more basic knowledge about living as one among mankind, nor does He learn more social skills, nor equip Himself with anything else that man understands.
+All that man ought to possess concerns Him not at all and He simply does the work that is His duty.
+And so, as man sees it, the incarnate God is deficient in so much that He even pays no heed to many of the things that man ought to possess, and He has no understanding of such matters.
+Such things as common knowledge about life, as well as the principles governing personal conduct and interaction with others, appear to bear no relation to Him.
+But you simply cannot sense from the incarnate God the slightest hint of abnormality.
+That is to say, His humanity only maintains His life as a normal person and the normal reasoning of His brain, giving Him the ability to discern between right and wrong.
+However, He is not furnished with anything else, all of which is what man (created beings) alone should possess.
 God becomes flesh only to fulfill His own ministry.
-His work is directed toward an entire age and not any specific person or place.
-His work is directed toward the entire universe.
+His work is directed at an entire age, not at any one person or place, but at the entire universe.
 This is the direction of His work and the principle by which He works.
-This can be altered by none, and man can take no part.
-Each time God becomes flesh, He brings with Him the work of that age, and not the intent to live alongside man for twenty, thirty, forty, or even seventy, eighty years so that they may better understand and gain insight into Him.
+No one can alter this, and man has no way of becoming involved in it.
+Each time God becomes flesh, He brings with Him the work of that age, and has no intention of living alongside man for twenty, thirty, forty, or even seventy or eighty years in order that he may better understand and gain insight into Him.
 There is no need for that!
-To do so would not at all deepen the knowledge man has of God’s inherent disposition; instead, it would only add to their notions and make the notions and thoughts of man antiquated.
-And so you should all understand exactly what is the work of the incarnate God.
-Could it be that you do not understand My words: “I come not to experience the life of an ordinary man”?
-Have you forgotten the words: “God comes on earth not to live the life of an ordinary man”?
-You do not understand God’s purpose in becoming flesh, nor do you know the meaning of “How could God come to earth with the intent of experiencing the life of a created being”?
-God comes to earth only to complete His work, and so His work on earth is short-lived.
-He comes to earth not with the intent for the Spirit of God to cultivate His flesh into an extraordinary leader of the church.
-When God comes to earth, it is the Word becoming flesh; man, however, does not know of His work and forces such intent upon Him.
-But you should all realize that God is the Word become flesh, not a flesh cultivated by the Spirit of God to temporarily stand in for the role of God.
-God Himself is not cultivated, but is the Word become flesh, and today He officially carries out His work among you all.
-You all know and acknowledge that the incarnation of God is a fact, but you pretend an understanding that you do not in fact possess.
-You do not at all appreciate the work of the incarnate God or the significance and substance of His becoming flesh, and just glibly recite the words spoken by others.
-Do you believe that the incarnate God is as you conceive?
+To do so would in no way deepen the knowledge man has of God’s inherent disposition; instead, it would only add to his notions and cause his notions and thoughts to become fossilized.
+It therefore behooves you all to understand exactly what the work of the incarnate God is.
+Surely you cannot fail to have understood the words I spoke to you: “It was not to experience the life of a normal human that I have come”?
+Have you forgotten the words: “God comes to earth not to live the life of a normal human”?
+You do not understand God’s purpose in becoming flesh, nor do you know the meaning of “How could God come to earth with the intent of experiencing the life of a created being?”
+God comes to earth solely to complete His work, and so His work on earth is short-lived.
+He comes to earth not with the intent of causing the Spirit of God to cultivate His fleshly body into a superior human who will lead the church.
+When God comes to earth, it is the Word becoming flesh; man, however, does not know of His work and forcibly attributes things to Him.
+But you should all realize that God is the Word become flesh, not a fleshly body that has been cultivated by the Spirit of God to assume the role of God for the moment.
+God Himself is not the product of cultivation, but is the Word become flesh, and today He officially carries out His work among you all.
+You all know, and acknowledge, that the incarnation of God is a factual truth, yet you act as though you understand it.
+From the work of the incarnate God to the significance and essence of His incarnation, you are unable to grasp these in the least and only follow others in glibly reciting words from memory.
+Do you believe the incarnate God to be as you imagine?